Tejanshu9/Dashboard/README.md

-Admin Dashboard Interface
+🖥️ Admin Dashboard Interface

-A modern and responsive administration dashboard built using plain HTML and CSS, designed to showcase key user data, project summaries, and communication elements.
+A modern and responsive administration dashboard built using HTML5 and CSS3, designed to display key user data, project summaries, and communication elements in a clean, intuitive interface.

 🌟 Features

-Responsive Layout:
-Uses CSS Grid to create a robust two-column layout, separating the fixed sidebar from the main content area.
+Responsive Layout: Built with CSS Grid to provide a robust two-column layout, separating the fixed sidebar from the main content

-Persistent Sidebar:
-A blue sidebar provides clear navigation links for core dashboard sections: Home, Profiles, Tasks, Settings, etc.
+Persistent Sidebar: A blue sidebar with clear navigation links for core sections: Home, Profiles, Tasks, Settings, and more

-Dynamic Header:
-Includes a search bar, user profile information, and quick action buttons like New, Upload, and Share.
+Dynamic Header: Includes a search bar, user profile info, and quick action buttons like New, Upload, and Share

-Project Cards:
-Displays current projects in a card-based format with title, description, and interaction icons (star, view, share).
+Project Cards: Display current projects in a card format with title, description, and interaction icons (star, view, share)

-Information Panels:
-Dedicated sections for real-time Announcements and Trending topics/users.
+Information Panels: Sections for real-time Announcements and Trending topics/users

 🏗️ Structure

-The dashboard is structured into two main components:
+The dashboard is organized into two main components:

-Sidebar (.sidebar) – A fixed navigation column.
+Sidebar (.sidebar) – A fixed navigation column for easy access to core sections

-Main Content (.main-content) – A grid layout divided in a 3/1 ratio:
+Main Content (.main-content) – A grid layout divided in a 3:1 ratio:

-Projects (3 parts)
+Projects (3 parts) – Showcases active projects

-Info Panels: Announcements / Trending (1 part)
+Info Panels (1 part) – Includes Announcements and Trending sections

 💻 Technologies Used